mainsail-crew/mainsail/docs/quicktips/additional-sensors.md

 ## ATSAM, ATAMD, and STM32 temperature sensor

-Append the following section to your printer.cfg:
+Append the following section to your `printer.cfg`:

 ```yaml
 [temperature_sensor mcu_temp]